-This reality makes ThredUp's sixth annual resale report all the more relevant.
-ThredUp is the world's largest online thrift store, and it leverages its user and industry data once a year to craft and updated picture of the resale industry, in addition to identifying the best and worst brands to buy and sell across the country.
+This reality makes thredUp's sixth annual resale report all the more relevant.
+ThredUp is an online thrift store, and its user and industry data is leveraged once a year to craft an updated picture of the resale industry, in addition to identifying the best and worst brands to buy and sell across the country.

-Best brand investments: Frye, Lululemon and Helmut Lang, with Rag & Bone and Vince falling shortly behind.
+Best brand investments: Frye, Lululemon, and Helmut Lang, with Rag & Bone and Vince falling shortly behind.

-Worst brand investments: Giorgio Armani, Juicy Couture and Mango, with Target and Club Monaco faring slightly better.
+Worst brand investments: Giorgio Armani, Juicy Couture, and Mango, with Target and Club Monaco faring slightly better.